 Why Are African American Babies More Likely to Die Before Their 1st Birthday?

 There isn’t one single reason why babies born to African American mothers are statistically more likely to die before the age of one.
 Instead, multiple factors contribute to higher rates of black infant mortality.
-Those factors include:
+Those risk factors include:

 - Racial and gender discrimination: Implicit bias against non-white patients and bias against female patients can negatively affect the quality of care African American patients receive.
-Their needs and concerns might not be taken as seriously as those of a white, male patient, meaning that legitimate health concerns might not be treated in a timely manner.
+Their needs and concerns might not be taken as seriously as those of a white, male patient, meaning that legitimate infant health concerns might not be treated in a timely manner.

 - Reduced access to prenatal care: The ability to access pre-pregnancy and prenatal care is critical to the health of the mother and baby during pregnancy and after birth.
 When a pregnant woman isn’t able to see a doctor, she is less likely to get the care she needs or to have potential concerns and complications addressed.
 Prenatal care can help a woman learn about the supplements she can take to improve the health of her baby and the habits or lifestyle choices she might have to adjust to ensure a pregnancy that’s as healthy as possible.

 - Poor mental and physical health: The health of a woman before she becomes pregnant can have an impact on the health of her baby.
 Black women are not statistically more likely to experience mental health concerns than white women, but they are more likely to try and sort through the issue on their own, rather than get professional medical help.
 Mental health, specifically stress, can have an adverse affect on your baby’s health status while the mother is pregnant.

 - Socioeconomic status: There are notable income differences between white households and black households, which can affect the quality of medical care and access to care a family receives.
 Socioeconomic status affects many areas of our life including birth weight, death rates, heart disease, and other infant health outcomes.